jasonwei20/bert-frozen/README.md

 This is actually the code for two projects, one on data augmentation, which I wrote a paper for, and one on gradient mining, which didn't work out because it was actually a long winded way of using a MLP.

 `code/{1,2,3}` is all for data augmentation.
-Everything else is for gradient mining.
+Most of the other code is for gradient mining.

 You can get the batch-level gradient directly from PyTorch.